heltonandreazza/user-permission/README.md

 This project is forked from https://github.com/heltonandreazza/my-third-lib-seed.git.

-# UserPermissions
+# G7-user-permission - PermissionService

-The UserPermissions is service that provides methods for G7 platform permissions for Angular 2 projects.
+The PermissionService is service that provides methods for G7 platform permissions for Angular 2 projects.

 ## How it works